hivemind-crypto/dataConnector/README.md

 npm install alchemy-sdk

+Navigate to the project directory and use the following command: npm install

+This should kick off and install the dependencies from the package.json file

 Make adjustments to the string values in the code to change address.
 Anything with a // is commented out and will not run.
 To use those lines of code, remove the slashes before running the program